 I ended my meditation with loads of gratitude and a big smile because I had just been downloaded a fresh perspective of an idea that has been around forever, and I always love it when that happens.

 Are the tether ball, soccer ball and double-ended speed ball incredibly simplistic metaphors for the benefits of grounding and connecting ourselves?
-Of course, but I also offer that they may help us to think about the importance of grounding and connecting in a whole new way.
-Many people are generally grounded below but not connected above and miss the benefits of bigger thoughts or more divinely inspired ideas or actions.
+Of course, but I also think they may help us to understand the importance of grounding and connecting in a whole new way.
+Some people are grounded below but not connected above and miss the benefits of bigger thoughts or more divinely inspired ideas or actions.
 Other people are mainly connected at the top and therefore miss the benefit of being grounded to keep from flailing, which is so important, particularly when times are tough.
+It's wonderful to be connected at the top (the idea factory) where great downloads and a-ha moments happen...but we need to be grounded as well so we can move those ideas out of the idea factory and into the manufacturing plant (base chakras) otherwise we won't ever truly get anything done.